dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

-   in transit will be retransmitted, and since sequencing information is provided by the Identifier field in EAP, there is no need for a fragment offset field as is provided in IPv4 EAP-EDHOC fragmentation support is provided through addition of a flags octet within the EAP-Response and EAP-Request packets, as well as a EDHOC Message Length field of four octets.
+   in transit will be retransmitted, and since sequencing information is provided by the Identifier field in EAP, there is no need for a fragment offset field as is provided in IPv4 EAP-EDHOC fragmentation support is provided through the addition of a flags octet within the EAP-Response and EAP-Request packets, as well as a EDHOC Message Length field of four octets.
 Flags include the Length included (L), More fragments (M), and EAP-EDHOC Start (S) bits.
 The L